marinegenomicslab/mglwebsite/content/publication/bretzing-tungate-conservation-2026/index.md

   admixed individuals from the wild populations were successful.
 However, habitat fragmentation and small effective population sizes of the wild populations have led to accelerated drift and decreasing levels of within population genetic diversity.
-  This may jeopardize the long-term persistence of C. bovinus.
+  This may jeopardize the long-term persistence of *C. bovinus*.
 links:
 - name: URL
   url: https://link.springer.com/10.1007/s10592-025-01743-w